theodox/tadwtf/tadwtf_outline.md

 			— #diplomacy
 			— #service
 			— #logistics / planning
-		- next part of the talk is to talk about how to be an informed consumer of TA services.
-			+ it's a tough role so i want to help you ask good questions
-		- Wrap up on building a good department.
+		- All boil down to one big thing:
+			+ Making artists more productive

 >> still about 12 mins.
 Good.

 II:  setting expectations  (>> TOO LONG!!
 30 mins!)
 ================================
 * Segue : Being an informed consumer
-	- The key goal of tech art is to make other peoples work easier
-	- That's what you want from your TA department
+ 	- next part of the talk is to talk about how to be an informed consumer of TA services.
+			+ because it's so fluid, i want to help you ask good questions
 	- This section of the talk is about how to be a good consumer
 		+ Doesn't matter who runs the group
 		+ or  what the TOE looks like
 		+ what matters is how you uses the tech art resources.
 	- I want to show you how to be an informed consumer of TA services.
 *  #Strategy vs #tactics (PROCESS)  >> Probably needs a wrapup infographic
+	- It's a big topic, so I'll have to look at in in a pretty general way
+		+ not talking about techie details
 	- I'm going to divide TA up into two (slightly arbitrary) halves
 		+ #Strategy:
 			- the "Mister carson side"